artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ### Partner Facing

-There is more to this than just the consumer facing side though, we have a home-grown Content Management System (CMS) for gallery and institution partners.
+There is more to the business than just the consumer facing side though, we have a home-grown Content Management System (CMS) for gallery and institution partners.
 This CMS allows our partners to upload Show, Fair, Artist and Artwork metadata to our API.

 This CMS use stable, mature technologies like [Rails][rails], [Bootstrap][bootstrap], [Turbolinks][turbolinks], [CoffeeScript][coffee] and